-- The identification, measurement and oversight of valuation of financial instruments - Fair value adjustments, independent price verification and fair value hierarchy - Model control and governance.
+- Fair value adjustments, independent price verification and fair value hierarchy - Model control and governance.

 We examined the Company's independent price verification processes, model validation and approval processes, controls over data feeds and inputs to valuation and fair value hierarchy and the Company's governance and reporting processes and controls.